potassco/clorm/docs/clorm/background.rst

 An ORM interface can help to alleviate these problems.
-The ORM definitions that map ASP predicates to Python objects are defined in a single location and the ASP to Python translation is made clear; since it is not written directly by the developer but instead is generated from the ORM class definitions.
+The ORM definitions that map ASP predicates to Python objects are defined in a single location and the ASP to Python translations are all generated automatically from the ORM class definitions.

-Hence a Clingo ORM interface can make it easier to integrate Clingo and Python and to write Python code that is more readable and easier to maintain.
+Hence, we would argue that a Clingo ORM interface can make it easier to integrate Clingo and Python and to write Python code that is more readable and easier to maintain.